adobe/acc-js-sdk/README.md

 storage|localStorage|Overrides the local storage for caches refreshClient|undefined|Async callback to run when the session token is expired charset|UTF-8|The charset encoding used for http requests.
 In version 1.1.1 and above, the default will be UTF-8.
-It's possible to override (including setting an empty character set) with this option.
+It's possible to override (including setting an empty character set) with this option. extraHttpHeaders|[string]:string|An optional dictionary (key/value pairs) of extra HTTP headers to pass to all API calls. clientApp|string|An optional string describing the name and version of the SDK client application.
+It will be passed to the server in the ACC-SDK-Client-App HTTP header noSDKHeaders|boolean|Can be set to disable passing ACC-SDK-* HTTP headers to the server
 ```js
 const connectionParameters = sdk.ConnectionParameters.ofUserAndPassword(
                                     "https://myInstance.campaign.adobe.com",